 Princess Cruises stated that Grand Princess did sustain some damage to her hull while at sea from Honolulu.
-For some reason the ships tender platform opened unexpectedly and caused some damage.
-The platform which is used to tender passengers to and from land when anchored in port is not part of the ships watertight integrity.
+For some reason, the ship's tender platform opened unexpectedly and caused hull damage.
+The platform (used to tender passengers to and from land when anchored in port) is not part of the ship's watertight integrity.

 The localised damage has been contained and the Grand Princess captain has been keeping guests updated on the situation.
 Due to the damage the ship has been forced to cancel the current itinerary and head straight back to port to begin repairs.
 The vessel is sailing to Honolulu, Hawaii and will arrive this afternoon, December 5.
 The Grand Princess will also be undergoing a scheduled dry dock and won’t be back in service for some time.

 SANTA CLARITA, Calif.
 (December 3, 2016) While at sea after departing from Honolulu, Hawaii, a tender platform on the starboard side of Grand Princess opened, for reasons yet unknown.
 The platform sustained damage, such that it could not be closed.
 Although the platform is not part of the watertight integrity of the vessel, as a result of it opening, the hull sustained minor localized damage which has been secured.
 The Captain has confirmed that the ship is safe and secure and he is communicating updates to guests on a regular basis.